savowe/talises-doc/docs/user-guide/generating_a_wave-function.md

 # Generating a wave-function
 ------------------------
 ## The gen_psi_0 utility program
-TALISES comes with only two executable programs, one of which is gen_psi_0.
+TALISES comes with two executable programs, one of which is gen_psi_0.
-While the main program does the heavy-duty time propataion of the wave-function, gen_psi_0 is generating the initial wave-function.
+While the main program does the heavy-duty calculations for wave-function's time-propagation, gen_psi_0 is generating the initial wave-function.
 The gen_psi_0 program requires an XML file as input in order to generate a binary data file containing the wave-functions information.
 In the next few sections we generate some exemplary wave-functions.